 Aftermass: Bicycling in a Post-Critical Mass Portland

-April 1, 2013—Editing of the 87-minute feature documentary is finished, color correction and audio mastering is completed, and the final musical score is being written and recorded!
-You can catch a major excerpt of the film on the Dinner+Bikes Tour this May featuring Joe Biel, Joshua Ploeg, and Elly Blue or you can wait for the proper release later this year!
+April 1, 2013—Editing of the 74-minute feature documentary is finished, color correction and audio mastering is completed, and the final musical score is being written and recorded!
+You may have caught a major excerpt of the film on the Dinner+Bikes Tour this past May or you can see the film to appear in festivals later this year!

 Back in late 2008, Rev Phil Sano and I sat around talking about how much we'd like to watch a documentary about the history of Portland's Critical Mass.
 Shortly thereafter we scrapped together a trailer before we were each distracted by other film projects and Phil moved to Seattle.
 In the summer of 2009 I began making the film in earnest.

 What does it mean that Portland, one of the best North American cities for cycling, has virtually no Critical Mass?
 Was it no longer relevant, did its activity not appeal to a cycling “mainstream,” or was a police crackdown just so successful?
 What are the new goals of cyclists?
 What is the new activism?
 How are objectives reached?

 Quickly it became clear that the narrative was more complicated than I had previously thought.
 It all began with the Oregon Bike Bill in 1971 but progress disappeared for over twenty years when forces converged in city hall, advocacy, activism, and funding for projects.

 Through conducting interviews, I came into possession of some historical documents and the story became increasingly complex.
 Why did the police response play out this way?